Public speaking mindfulness offer the key to success.

 Mindfulness is commonly associated with being reserved, contemplative and even a little meek.
 Public speaking and presenting is often perceived as a skill that only extroverts can excel at.

-Both perspectives of course are misplaced.
+Both perspectives are misplaced.
 Regardless of your personality, mindfulness can be extremely valuable in helping you to become a better public speaker.
 At Mindful Presenter we believe that the key to high impact presenting and public speaking starts with awareness, clarity and focus.
+We call it public speaking mindfulness.

 For many people, presenting at work is often regarded as an interruption and inconvenience to their day.